Jayden-boop/WRO-2025/README.md

 ### Target Alignment — color-specific targets

-Targets are fixed X-coordinates that represent where a pillar should appear in the camera frame when the robot will pass it on the correct side:
+Targets are fixed X-coordinates that represent where a pillar should appear in the camera frame when the robot passes it on the correct side:

 ```python
 red_target = 120   # desired x for red pillars (left side of camera)